 Institutions for Dealing With and Reporting Possible Misconduct in Science."

-12. Research Integrity Officer means Dean of the Division of Research and Graduate Studies (DDRGS)
+12. Research Integrity Officer means the Dean of the Division of Research and Graduate Studies (DDRGS),

-the Fresno State official responsible for assessing allegations of research misconduct and

-determining when such allegations warrant inquiries and for overseeing inquiries and investigations.
+the Fresno State official responsible for (i) assessing allegations of research misconduct, (ii) determining when such allegations warrant inquiries, and for (iii) overseeing inquiries and investigations.

-13. Research record means any data, document, computer file, computer diskette, or any other
+13. Research record means any data, document, computer file, recording, or any other

 written or non-written account or object that reasonably may be expected to provide evidence or